New Finland: History

 The three families who originally came to the area wrote letters back to friends and family still residing in Finland, describing the settlement and urging them to come to Canada.
 Soon the New Finland district had swollen to 50 people.
 A letter to the Dominion of Canada Minister of the Interior was written February 15, 1900, by Samuel Kivela and Thomas Karppinen clergyman requesting information about settlement prospects in Canada.
 This letter was in response to articles placed in the Finnish newspapers by the United States who wished to discourage settlement in Canada.
-The Canadian Department of the Interior responded promptly, and advised that the Finnish newspapers would soon have reports directly from agents from Finland who had traveled from Finland to inspect Canada first hand.
+The Canadian Department of the Interior responded promptly, and advised that the Finnish newspapers would soon have reports directly from agents from Finland who had travelled from Finland to inspect Canada first hand.
 Many of these new immigrants were "Church Finns" with strong religious beliefs.
 By 1893 they had established their religious institution, the St. John Suomi (Finnish) Lutheran Synod; in 1907 they built their church.
 By 1899, a Finnish consul found the population close to 250 persons.
 The community had erected both a church and two schools, New Finland School District 435 in 1896 and Nurmi Oja SD #1416 in 1906.
 In 2010, around 200 people identify themselves as part of the New Finland district.